Europe 378: Battle of Adrianople

 378 Sebastianus’ raid

-At the end of May 378 Valens arrived in Constantinople and sometime after this dispatched his new magister peditum Sebastianus to investigate a Gothic raiding force returning from the Rhodope region to the vicinity of Beroea (Augusta Traiana).
+At the end of May 378 Valens arrived in New Rome (Constantinople) and sometime after this dispatched his new magister peditum Sebastianus to investigate a Gothic raiding force returning from the Rhodope region to the vicinity of Beroea (Augusta Traiana).
 Sebastianus headed north through a wary Adrianople and from there attacked a party of Goths while they slept near the Hebrus (Maritsa) river, killing almost of all of them.
 He then returned to Adrianople with a vast quantity of booty, allegedly so great that it could not be contained in the city or the plain about it.
 Alarmed by this attack, the Tervingi Gothic leader Fritigern recalled all his raiding parties for fear that they would also be destroyed. in wikipedia

 378 Final overthrow of Saurmag II